mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

     label.SetBinding(Label.FontFamilyProperty, new Binding(nameof(FontFamily), source: this));
     label.SetBinding(Label.FontSizeProperty, new Binding(nameof(FontSize), source: this));
     label.SetBinding(Label.FontSizeProperty, new Binding(nameof(FontSize), source: this));
     boxView.SetBinding(BoxView.BackgroundColorProperty, new Binding(nameof(BackgroundColor), source: verticalStack));
-    boxView.HeightRequest = verticalStack.HeightRequest > 0 ? verticalStack.HeightRequest / 10d : 2;

     label.GestureRecognizers.Add(new TapGestureRecognizer()
     {
         Command = new Command(() =>
         {
             IsSelected = !IsSelected;
             SelectionChanged?.Invoke(this, IsSelected);
         })
     });

     verticalStack.Children.Add(label);
     verticalStack.Children.Add(boxView);
     Content = verticalStack;
 }
 ```
+The constructor initializes the control properties, for example the `TextColor` property of the `Label` is bound to the `UnselectedColor` property of the custom control beacause the control is rendered in unselected state if `IsSelected` is not set, similarly, the `BoxView`'s `Color` property is bound to the value of the `BackgroundColor` of the `StackLayout` to hide it, it only gets highlited with `SelectedColor` value when the control is selected.
+Setting the `WidthRequest` and `HeightRequest` for the `Label` and `HeightRequest` for the `BoxView` ensures they scale with the `StackLayout` size.

-A [`TapGestureRecognizer`](xref:Xamarin.Forms.TapGestureRecognizer) is added to the `Label`’s `GestureRecognizers` collection to mutate the selection state of the `ToggleButton` when the `Label` is tapped.
+A [`TapGestureRecognizer`](xref:Xamarin.Forms.TapGestureRecognizer) is added to the `Label`’s `GestureRecognizers` collection to mutate the selection state of the `ToggleButton` when the `Label` is tapped, .
 The `TapGestureRecognizer` provides two approaches for handling the tap action: by the [`Tapped`](xref:Xamarin.Forms.TapGestureRecognizer.Tapped) event, or by the [`Command`](xref:Xamarin.Forms.TapGestureRecognizer.Command) property.
 For more information about the tap gesture recognizer, see [Adding a tap gesture recognizer](~/xamarin-forms/app-fundamentals/gestures/tap.md).
+When the value of `IsSelected` propery changes, the `propertyChanged` delegate handles the visual state of the control (see next section).

 <a name="Process_Inputs_in_Run_Time" />